andy-guttridge/song-mates/README.md

 - Browse and search profiles of other users.
 - Register with SongMates.

-Authenticated users are able to:
+In addition to the above, authenticated users are able to:

-- Create a user profile with an image, and 'About me' section, select up to five genres of music they are interested in from a preset list, and specify up to five instruments and skills to display on their profile.
+- Create a user profile with an image, an 'About me' section, select up to five genres of music they are interested in from a preset list, and specify up to five instruments and skills to display on their profile.
 - Send a 'collaboration request' to other users.
 This is similar to a connection request on LinkedIn or friend request on Facebook.
 - View the profile of users who have sent them collaboration requests, and decide whether to accept or reject the request.
 - Send user to user messages directly to other users who are collaborators.
 Note the term 'messages' refers to user to user messages throughout this documentation, unless otherwise stated (as opposed to Django user messages).